More on the long time stability of Feynman-Kac semigroups: Useful theorems

 \end{definition}

-In order to recall the Krein-Rutman theorem, let us first give some definitions for cones in Banach spaces. \begin{definition} Let $E$ be a Banach space.
+In order to recall the Krein--Rutman theorem, let us first give some definitions for cones in Banach spaces. \begin{definition} Let~$E$ be a Banach space.
 A closed convex set $\Kb\subset E$ is said to be a cone if $\Kb \cap -\Kb =\{0\}$ and for all $u\in \Kb$ and $\alpha \in \R_+$, it holds $\alpha u \in \Kb$.
-A cone is total if the norm closure of $\Kb - \Kb$ is equal to $E$. \end{definition}
+A cone is total if the norm closure of $\Kb - \Kb$ is equal to~$E$. \end{definition}

-We now recall a weak version of the Krein-Rutman theorem, which can be found in~\cite[Theorem~1.1]{nussbaum1998eigen}.
+We now recall a weak version of the Krein--Rutman theorem, which can be found in~\cite[Theorem~1.1]{nussbaum1998eigen}.
 Interesting remarks and comments are also available in~\cite[Section~19.8]{deimling2010nonlinear}.

-\begin{theorem} Let $E$ be a Banach space, $\Kb\subset E$ a total cone, and $T\in\mathcal{B}(E)$ be such that $\theta(T)<\Lambda(T)$ and $T\Kb\subset \Kb$.
-Then $\Lambda(T)$ is an eigenvalue of $T$ with an eigenvector in $\Kb$. \end{theorem}
+\begin{theorem} Let~$E$ be a Banach space, $\Kb\subset E$ a total cone, and $T\in\mathcal{B}(E)$ be such that $\theta(T)<\Lambda(T)$ and $T\Kb\subset \Kb$.
+Then~$\Lambda(T)$ is an eigenvalue of~$T$ with an eigenvector in~$\Kb$. \end{theorem}

 In Theorem~\ref{theo:weakkrein}, there is no uniqueness of the eigenvector.
 The non degeneracy can be otained under stronger positivity conditions on the operator~$T$, as made precise in~\cite[Theorems~19.3 and~19.5]{deimling2010nonlinear}.
-In order to control the essential spectral radius and apply the Krein-Rutman theorem, we will need the following classical results, see~\cite[Theorem~11.28]{rudin1991real} and~\cite[Theorem~2.7.19]{schwartz1991analyse}.
+In order to control the essential spectral radius and apply the Krein--Rutman theorem, we will need the following classical results, see~\cite[Theorem~11.28]{rudin1991real} and~\cite[Theorem~2.7.19]{schwartz1991analyse}.

-\begin{theorem}[Ascoli] Let $(\mathcal{Y},d_{\mathcal{Y}})$ be a compact metric space and $C^0(\mathcal{Y})$ be the space of continuous functions over $\mathcal{Y}$ endowed with the uniform norm $\|f\|_{C^0}=\sup_{y\in\mathcal{Y}}|f(y)|$.
-Consider a uniformly bounded and equicontinuous sequence $(f_n)_{n\in\N}$, \textit{i.e.} a sequence for which there exists $M>0$ such that $\| f_n \|_{C^0}\leq M$ for all $n\geq 1$, and for any $\varepsilon>0$ there exists $\delta >0$ such that $d_{\mathcal{Y}}(x,y)\leq \delta$ implies $|f(x) - f(y)|\leq \varepsilon$.
-Then $(f_n)_{n\in\N}$ converges in the uniform norm to some limit $f$ up to extraction. \end{theorem}
+\begin{theorem}[Ascoli] Let $(\mathcal{Y},\mathrm{d}_{\mathcal{Y}})$ be a compact metric space and~$C^0(\mathcal{Y})$ be the space of continuous functions over~$\mathcal{Y}$ endowed with the uniform norm $\|f\|_{C^0}=\sup_{y\in\mathcal{Y}}|f(y)|$.
+Consider a uniformly bounded and equicontinuous sequence~$(f_n)_{n\in\N}$, \textit{i.e.} a sequence for which there exists $M>0$ such that $\| f_n \|_{C^0}\leq M$ for all $n\geq 1$, and for any $\varepsilon>0$ there exists $\delta >0$ such that $\mathrm{d}_{\mathcal{Y}}(x,y)\leq \delta$ implies $|f(x) - f(y)|\leq \varepsilon$.
+Then~$(f_n)_{n\in\N}$ converges in the uniform norm to some limit~$f$ up to extraction. \end{theorem}